 View what’s happening in our borough this Black History Month.

 Black Pound Day takes place on the first Saturday of every month to drive the growth of the UK black economy.
 The day encourages all communities to replace their usual purchases with products from their local black-owned businesses and is a great way to act and support your black neighbours.

 Learn more about the black residents who live, work and study in the Borough.

 Orleans House Gallery

-Sessions will be held in October on:
+Sessions will be held:

 The Library Blog

 The Richmond Library Blog will include resources celebrating influential black Richmond residents and providing an accessible way to engage with black history.

 The Eel Pie Island Museum’s permanent exhibition is promoting the musical history of Eel Pie Island and the African American artists that played at the Hotel’s club, Eelpiland.

 You can visit the museum on Thursday to Sunday, from 12am to 6pm at 1-3 Richmond Road, Twickenham, TW1 3AB.
 Find out more information about the exhibition.